 Advance accreditation for the Print Fair is open to all journalists commissioned to cover this year's fair and includes access to the Fair on Opening Night as well as for special press events.
-Upon completion of the application, a representative from Blue Medium will be in touch within one business day.
-The deadline for online applications is October 24th.
+Upon completion of the application, a representative from the IFPDA Office will be in touch within one business day.
+The deadline for online applications is October 20th.
 Members of the press with qualifying credentials may attend the Fair at any time during public hours by visiting the Press Desk to obtain passes.
 In order to secure a press pass at the Fair, applicants must be able to show that they are active, accredited members of the media reporting on the IFPDA Print Fair.
-For further information, media inquiries, or press images, please contact Elisabeth Meddin at Blue Medium directly: elisabeth[at]bluemedium.com or (212) 675-1800.
+For further information, media inquiries, or press images, please contact Nora Wimmer in the IFPDA Office at staff[at]ifpda.org or (212) 674-6095.

 The IFPDA membership comprises a wide range of art historical knowledge concerning artists who have used printmaking to express unique ideas.
 Individual dealers can provide market perspective and insights on collecting, artists, and periods relevant to their specific area of expertise.
 To find the best person suited for an interview request, please register for press credentials and we’ll be happy to assist you.

 The International Fine Print Dealers Association (IFPDA) is the authority on fine art prints and their connoisseurship and collection.
 As the leading non-profit organization of international art dealers, galleries, and publishers, IFPDA is dedicated to increasing the appreciation for works on paper among collectors and the general public through exhibitions, programs, art fairs, and the IFPDA Book Award.
 Through its network, online presence, and public programs, the IFPDA fosters understanding and growth within a global art community interested in prints.